ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Remarks:

-o   COBOL Remarks are used to document your program's behavior, design, purpose, etc.  In CBL0001, Remarks (which start with an asterisk \* in column 7) are used to separate source lines making the program more legible.
+    - COBOL Remarks are used to document your program's behavior, design, purpose, etc.  In CBL0001, Remarks (which start with an asterisk \* in column 7) are used to separate source lines making the program more legible.